July 1922

 Hopkinson (1988), pg 150

-Pro-Treaty forces attacked at Rockwood, Co.
-Sligo (on the shores of Lough Gill) by anti-Treaty forces under Frank Carty.
-Five pro-Treaty soldiers (Farry say four) are killed (including pro-Treaty Comdt Sean Adare) and four wounded.
+Four or five pro-Treaty soldiers are killed (including pro-Treaty Comdt Sean Adare) and four wounded.
 Remaining pro-Treaty soldiers surrender.
-Anti-Treaty forces also capture the armoured car called the Ballinalee (which they re-name Lough Gill).
+Anti-Treaty forces also capture the armoured car called the Ballinalee (which they re-name the Lough Gill).

 Hopkinson (1988), pg 159; O'Farrell P (1997), pg 141 & 142; Farry (2012), pg 99